san99tiago/java-barista/projects/FirstSteps/README.md

 ### Inheritance
 It is really useful to be able to "inherit" attributes or methods from one class to another.<br>
-One important thing to keep in mind, is to change "private" methods, to "protected" when necessary.<br>
+One important thing to keep in mind, is to change "public" methods, to "protected" when we also want inheritance, but without a public access from everything.<br>
-Protected methods will allow us to access attributes/methods, otherwise, it wouldn't work properly.<br>
+We use "private", when the package and the subclasses shouldn't access the attribute/method.<br>
 Remark: in java, there is not multiple inheritance for a single object, because it makes things complex in many ways.<br>
 The keyword for achieving inheritance in java is "extends".<br>
 This will create an inheritance and generate a "superclass" and a "subclass".<br>
 * subclass: the class that inherits from another one (child).
 * superclass: the class being inherited from (parent).

+### Polymorphism
+It is a concept of getting the advantage of "multiple forms".<br>
+We usually implement it when there are multiple classes related to each other by inheritance.<br>
+We take advantage of this, by having common methods, that perform different tasks, depending on the context.<br>
+For example, if we need similar behaviors that may vary slightly depending on the subclass, we can implement polymorphism to their methods, by implementing those changes.<br>
+* We use it for code reusability for attributes and methods of superclasses.
+* We can also "downcast", so that we use an unique "subclass method", directly on an "superclass", by casting it to a "subclass".
+(Only applies when the object belongs to the specific "subclass", but was defined as the "superclass".

+### Abstraction
+This concept is essential in Object-Oriented-Programming.<br>
+It is the process of hiding and structuring classes, making superclasses restricted.<br>
+When a class is abstract, both abstract methods and class definition must have the keyword "abstract".<br>
+Abstract classes can't create objects, they are designed for future subclasses implementation.<br>
+Abstract methods don't have a body.
+They are planned and proposed in the abstract class, but their body must be provided in the subclasses (mandatory).<br>
+* Abstract classes could have both abstract and non-abstract methods.
+* Usually, abstract classes are to pre-design subclasses and achieve security by hiding certain elements.

 ---

 ## IMPORTS

 The main class (java.lang) is imported by default.
 However, when we want to use other classes, we must specify that we "import" it with its specific name and the desired package/packages. <br>
 Remember to checkout when the methods are static or not (that will have an impact in the way we create and use the functionalities, by creating or not an object before).<br>